-Adequate parking was provided.
+There was also a well maintained garden area to the front and parking was available.
 The organisation has its own maintenance department and the person in charge stated that any maintenance requests were attended to promptly by the provider.

 Outcome 07: Health and Safety and Risk Management